La Russa passes McGraw on wins list as White Sox beat Tigers

 Second on the list is almost assuredly the highest finish for La Russa, who also began his managerial career with the White Sox in 1979.
 The top spot belongs to Connie Mack with 3,731 victories.

+“It’s beyond sacred.
+Unattainable,” La Russa said when asked about Mack’s total.

 La Russa watched as Chicago won for the 10th time in 14 games.
-Dylan Cease (4-2) struck out 10 in seven sparkling innings, and Tim Anderson had two hits and two RBIs.
+Cease (4-2) struck out 10 in seven sparkling innings, and Anderson had two hits and two RBIs.

 The Tigers finished with five hits.
 They dropped three of four in the series.